Faculty, Staff & Students

 Graduate Assistant, Sociology

-Their current research interests include medical sociology of abortion, non-academic conceptualizations of hard-to-measure indicators like unmet need and unintended pregnancy, and individual control over sexual and reproductive health outcomes within social and medical systems.
-Cynthia has published in the Lancet Global Health, BMJ Global Health, BMJ Sexual and Reproductive Health, Sexual and Reproductive Health Matters, and Contraception: X.
+Their current research interests include medical sociology, sociology of reproduction, and sociology of science, knowledge, and technology, with focuses in abortion and unintended pregnancy.
+Cynthia has published in the Lancet Global Health, BMJ Global Health, BMJ Sexual and Reproductive Health, Sexual and Reproductive Health Matters, Contraception: X, Journal of Health Care for the Poor and Undeserved, and Qualitative Resarch in Health.

 Sarah Elizabeth Bostic